What if I Cannot Afford a Funeral? Is there Financial Assistance for Families?

 • a Canadian Merchant Navy Veteran of the Second World War or the Korean War; or

-• an Allied Veteran who served with the Allied Forces during the Second World War or the Korean War and has also lived in Canada for at least 10 years, or lived in Canada prior to enlisting and was living in Canada at time of death.
+• an Allied Veteran who served with the Allied Forces during the Second World War or the Korean War and has also lived in Canada for at least 10 years or lived in Canada prior to enlisting and was living in Canada at the time of death.

 Visit Last Post Fund’s Funeral and Burial Program to find out more.